JensJoschi/variability_timing/methods.md

 ### 3.6.3 Merging with climate data
 To combine climate data and study site locations, we averaged the climate estimates from the 5 closest stations within a 5° radius (weighted by 1/euclidian distance).
 When the coordinates were not directly provided in the study, we used the coordinates of the quoted town or area.
 Town and area coordinates were made available by the WikiProject Geographical coordinates (https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Geographical_coordinates) and the Geohack tool (https://www.mediawiki.org/wiki/GeoHack).
 12 populations did not have any climate station nearby and were only used for correlations with latitude (see below), but not in any further analysis.

 We converted the inflection point into julian days, by using the reported latitude of the sampling location and the daylength function from the package geosphere (Hijmans 2017).
 For 25 reaction norms the midpoint was at daylengths that do not naturally occur at the latitude at which the populations were sampled (21 were longer than midsummer days, 4 shorter than midwinter days).
 For these reaction norms we assumed that diapause induction occurs at midsummer and midwinter, respectively.
-Similarly, the credible intervals of 50 reaction norms crossed unrealistic values (37 midsummer, 8 midwinter, 5 both) and were truncated to midsummer and midwinter.
-In the analysis we refer to the unconverted inflection point as critical photoperiod, and to the converted inflection point as mean diapause timing .
+Similarly, the credible intervals of 62 reaction norms crossed unrealistic values (47 midsummer, 9 midwinter, 6 both) and were truncated to midsummer and midwinter.
+In the analysis we refer to the unconverted inflection point as critical photoperiod, and to the converted inflection point as mean diapause timing.

 ## 4. analysis
-We used linear mixed-effects models with a nested random strucutre (nlme) to correlate the reaction norm properties with climate variables.
-As random terms we nested species in order, ignoring both study ID and genus.
+We used linear mixed-effects models with a nested random structure (package metafor) to correlate the reaction norm properties with climate variables.
+As random terms we nested populations in species in order, ignoring both study ID and genus.
 Study ID was disregarded because most species were only represented by a single study, and those species that were represented by multiple studies usually contained the same first or lead authors (Table 1).
 Genus was disregarded because there were either only very few genera per order available (e.g. Diptera), or all species within an order were placed in different genera (Lepidoptera, Table 1).
-We weighed the reaction norm estimates by the reverse of the credible intervals, but truncated the intervals to prevent some estimates from obtaining nearly infinite weight.
+We weighed the reaction norm estimates by the reverse of the variance (credible interval ranges, divided by 2\*1.96 and squared), but truncated the intervals to prevent some estimates from obtaining nearly infinite weight.

 We performed the following models (credible interval lower limit truncation in brackets):
 0. Critical photoperiod was correlated with latitude  (10 minutes)
 1. Mean diapause timing was correlated with mean winter onset (1 week)
-3.  * The ratio of the variances (e.q.
+2.  * The ratio of the variances (e.q.
 4) was correlated with day length predictability (5%)
     * The ratio of the variances (e.q.
 4) was correlated with temperature predictability (5%)
-4. the residuals of model 1 were correlated with the residuals of models 3a and 3b.
+3. the residuals of model 1 were correlated with the residuals of models 3a and 3b.
-For all models we report marginal and conditional R² values (Nakagawa & Schielzeth 2014, MuMin), likelihood ratio test statistics and differences in AIC.
+For all models we report an extension of marginal and conditional R² values (Nakagawa & Schielzeth 2014, MuMin), likelihood ratio test statistics and differences in AIC.